 4. Other Areas

 This is the list of subjects and topics related to them which will come in the written exam.
-Like said before, questions may come from topics other than these topics, but all the questions will come from CBSE syllabus.
+Like said before, questions may come from topics other than these topics, but all the questions will come from the CBSE syllabus.

 Books For Clerk

 There are books of various publishers and authors available in the market, but not all of them are good to prepare from.
-So, make sure that you pick the right one, and do check that the content in the book is same as mentioned in the index page of the books.
+So, make sure that you pick the right one, and do check that the content in the book is the same as mentioned on the index page of the books.